 Spring is one of the best times to take in the Sunshine Coast's waterfalls when the snow melt sends a surge of water down craggy, sheer cliffs and into streams and rivers below.
 Here you can witness the full force of Mother Nature on display as waterfalls become raging torrents—and offer up a fully sensory experience for those who go chasing (safely) after them.
 At 40 metres (120 feet), Chatterbox Falls in Princess Louisa Inlet is already impressive, but a spring visit will cement that fact when the alpine streams that feed this signature sight swell in spring and tumble down its magnificent granite-walled gorge with tremendous force and power.
 Other popular waterfalls to visit include Langdale Falls, Burnett Falls, and Appleton Creek Falls.
 Check out waterfall hikes on the Sunshine Coast here.

 A spring paddling trip is a great time to explore the Sunshine Coast's quiet, sheltered waterways and many bays, coves, snugs, inlets, and offshore islands.
 Rent a kayak from Pedals and Paddles in Tuwanek and glide along the shoreline in Sechelt Inlet looking for marine life in the clear waters below.
 Don't miss a chance to kayak to Mitlenatch Island with Footprint Nature Explorations, where every spring, the island's wildflowers begin a continuous bloom and migratory Steller and California sea lions can be seen (and heard) barking and grunting from their basking rocks.
-Or make for the sandy beach of Thormanby Island before the summer crowds hit.
 Prefer freshwater shores instead?
 Rent a canoe and paddle the Powell Forest Canoe Route, a series of eight lakes and portages throughout the spectacular Powell River backcountry.

 Look for Birds